-The Broadband router's firewall can block common hacker attacks, including Denial of Service, Ping of Death, and RIP defect.
-If Internet attacks occur the router can also alert you by email.
+The Broadband router's firewall can block common hacker attacks, including Denial of Service, Ping of Death, Port Scan and Sync Flood.
+If Internet attacks occur the router can log the events.

-Parameters Description

-Intrusion Detection Feature

-DoS Protection Protections from any Denial of Service Attacks

-Discard Ping From WAN The router's WAN port will not respond to any Ping requests
+Parameters Description Intrusion Detection Feature Ping of Death Protections from Ping of Death attack Discard Ping From WAN The router's WAN port will not respond to any Ping requests Port Scan Protection the router from Port Scan.
+Sync Flood Protection the router from Sync Flood attack.

-RIP defect Protection from RIP defect